markglenn/codefixes.com/source/_posts/2013-08-31-think-functional-definition-of-idempotence.markdown

 --------------------------------

-A function is considered reentrant if it can be safely interrupted while in the middle of running and re-executed before the first pass is completed.
+A function is considered reentrant if it can be safely interrupted while in the middle of running and re-executed before the first pass has completed.
 This can happen on a multitasking operating system, which is pretty much every O/S in existence today.
 For example, let's say we have two threads running the same method on a single core machine.
 At any time, the operating system can stop the first thread and start running the second.
 In the case that the two threads are executing the same method, the two threads should not clash.
 No shared data should be modified that could